Red Rock West

-Red Rock West is a 1993 American neo-noir thriller film directed by John Dahl and starring Nicolas Cage, Lara Flynn Boyle, J. T. Walsh, and Dennis Hopper.
-It was written by Dahl and his brother Rick, and shot in Montana, Willcox, Arizona, Sonoita, Arizona and Elgin, Arizona.
+Red Rock West is a 1993 American post-Western neo-noir thriller film directed by John Dahl and starring Nicolas Cage, Lara Flynn Boyle, J. T. Walsh, and Dennis Hopper.
+Its plot focuses on a drifter who is mistaken for a hitman while traveling through a rural Wyoming community.
+The film was written by Dahl and his brother Rick, and shot in Arizona, Montana, and Los Angeles in 1992.

+The film premiered in several European countries and screened at the 1993 Toronto International Film Festival before being given a limited theatrical release in the United States, beginning at Los Angeles's Roxie Theater on January 28, 1994.
+Its release expanded in Los Angeles and New York City that spring, but the film was a box-office flop, grossing $2.5 million.

 Plot

 Michael Williams is a drifter living out of his car after being discharged from the Marine Corps.
-A job on an oilfield falls through due to his unwillingness to conceal a war injury on his job application, so Michael wanders into rural Red Rock, Wyoming, looking for other work.
+After a job on a Wyoming oilfield falls through due to his unwillingness to conceal a war injury on his job application, Michael wanders into the rural town of Red Rock looking for other work.
 A local bar owner named Wayne mistakes him for a hitman, "Lyle from Dallas", whom Wayne has hired to kill his wife.
 Wayne offers him a stack of cash—"half now, half later"—and Michael plays along by taking the money.

-Michael visits Wayne's wife, Suzanne, and instead of killing her, he attempts to warn her that her life is in danger.
+Michael visits Wayne's wife, Suzanne, but instead of killing her, warns her that her life is in danger.
 She offers him more money to kill Wayne.
-Michael tries to leave town but a car accident leads him to encounter the local sheriff, who turns out to be Wayne.
-Michael manages to escape from Wayne but runs into the real Lyle from Dallas.
+Michael tries to leave town with her cash, but runs into a man by the side of the road and turns back to bring him to the hospital.
+It turns out that the hurt man had been shot shortly before Michael ran into him, and the hospital calls in the local sheriff, who turns out to be Wayne.
+Michael escapes but runs into the real Lyle from Dallas.
 Lyle and Wayne quickly figure out what has transpired, while Michael desperately tries to warn Suzanne before Lyle finds her.

-The next morning, when Lyle comes to get money from Wayne, he kidnaps both Suzanne and Michael, who are trying to retrieve hidden cash from Wayne's office.
-Wayne and Suzanne are revealed to be wanted for embezzlement and Wayne is arrested by his own deputies.
+The next morning, when Lyle comes to get money from Wayne, he kidnaps both Suzanne and Michael, who are trying to retrieve cash from a safe in Wayne's office.
+Wayne and Suzanne are revealed to be wanted for embezzlement, and Wayne is arrested by his own deputies.
 Lyle returns with Michael and Suzanne hostage and gets Wayne out of jail to retrieve their stash of money.
-At a remote graveyard, Wayne pulls a gun from the case of money and holds Lyle at gunpoint before Lyle throws a knife into Wayne's neck.
-Michael and Lyle fight, with Lyle ending up being impaled on a grave marker.
-When Lyle rises to attack Michael, Suzanne shoots him dead.
+The dig up the cash from a remote graveyard where Wayne had buried it, and a melee ensues, with Lyle being killed, Wayne gravely injured, and Michael hurt as well.

-Michael and Suzanne get onto a nearby train, but when Suzanne tries to betray Michael, he throws much of the money out of the speeding train and then throws Suzanne off to be arrested by the police accompanied by a wounded Wayne.
+Michael and Suzanne board a nearby train, but when Suzanne tries to betray Michael, he throws the money out of the speeding train and then pushes Suzanne off to be arrested by the police.
 He remarks finally, "Adios, Red Rock".
-Michael has stored away some of the cash for himself and keeps riding the train into a new town.
+Michael notices and keeps a small packet of bills that hadn't blown out of the box car, and keeps riding the train.